cmdoret/digiplant/README.md

 You can find detailed instructions [here](https://learn.adafruit.com/adafruit-bonsai-buckaroo)

 1. Connect the Bonsai board to the Micro:bit.
-2. Wire the pump and the crocodriles pins to the Bonsai board.
+2. Wire the pump and the crocodile pins to the Bonsai board.
 3. Connent the micro:bit to your computer.
 4. Go to [python.microbit.org](https://python.microbit.org/v/3)
 5. Connect to the board.
 6. Write this code:

 ```